rgreen312/OwlPlace/README.md

 NAME               TYPE           CLUSTER-IP     EXTERNAL-IP   PORT(S)          AGE owlplace-backend   LoadBalancer   10.99.205.94   <pending>     3001:32596/TCP   16m
 ```

-The only thing that matters here is the `32596` because that is the local port the forwards to our application.
+The only thing that matters here is the `32596` because that is the local port

-**Get your minikube ip address**
+the forwards to our application.

+**minikube IP address**
 ```
 minikube ip
 ```